 \subsection{Semantic Segmentation}

 Since FCN~\cite{long2015FCN} used fully convolutional layers for pixel-wise prediction on images, a massive number of models~\cite{zhao2017PSPNet, chen2018deeplabv3plus, yuan2019OCRNet} have achieved remarkable performance in image semantic segmentation.
 In addition to high accuracy, other works, such as ERFNet~\cite{romera2017erfnet} and SwiftNet~\cite{orsic2019swiftnet}, proposed simplified architectures to improve the efficiency.
-Regarding generalizability, domain adaptation (DA) strategies were extensively applied to adapt the segmentation algorithm to new scenes.
+Regarding generalizability, Domain Adaptation (DA) strategies were extensively applied to adapt the segmentation algorithm to new scenes~\cite{luo2019CLAN}.
 For example, the day-night conversions in~\cite{sun2019seeclear} and the adaptations between diverse weathers like rainy~\cite{pizzati2020i2i_UDA} and snowy~\cite{liu2019SS_snowy_DA} scenes.
-However, apart from these natural conditions in real driving scenes, there are many uncontrollable factors in the interaction with other traffic participants.
+However, apart from these natural conditions in real driving scenes, there are many uncontrollable factors during the interaction with other traffic participants.
 The core purpose of our work is to fill the gap of semantic segmentation in abnormal situations.

 Any ambiguity in machine vision algorithms may cause fatal consequences in autonomous driving, thus the robustness testing conducted in diverse driving conditions is essential.
 For this reason, WildDash~\cite{zendel2018wilddash} provided ten different hazards, such as blurs, underexposures or lens distortions, as well as negative test cases against the overreaction of segmentation algorithms.
-Inspired by this work, we create a new dataset to extend the robustness test from ordinary to accident scenarios.
-In our DADA-seg dataset, most of the critical or accidental scenes are more difficult by having a large variety of adverse hazards similar to WildDash.
+However, in order to extend the robustness test from ordinary to accident scenarios, we create an accident dataset DADA-seg.
+Those critical or accidental scenes are more difficult by having a large variety of adverse hazards.

-On the other hand of improving robustness, some solutions constructed a multi-modal segmentation model by fusing additional information, such as depth information in RFNet~\cite{sun2020rfnet}, thermal information in RTFNet~\cite{Y2019RTFNet_rgb_thermal} and optical flow in~\cite{rashed2019optical_flow}.
-Differing from these classic modalities, in this paper, event-based data will be explored as a novel auxiliary modality.
+On the other hand of improving robustness, some solutions constructed a multi-modal segmentation model by fusing additional information, such as depth in RFNet~\cite{sun2020rfnet}, thermal information in RTFNet~\cite{Y2019RTFNet_rgb_thermal} and optical flow in~\cite{rashed2019optical_flow}.
+Differing from these classic modalities, in this work, event-based data will be explored as a novel auxiliary modality.